freerange/site/soups/weeknotes/week-158.snip.markdown

 Week 158
 ========

-I've already written this week about my experiences <%= l('working-remotely', '"remote working"') %>, but it's weeknotes time and I know you won't be happy without them, so, well, here they are.
+I've already written this week about my experiences <%= l('working-remotely', 'remote working') %>, but it's weeknotes time and I know you won't be happy without them, so, well, here they are.

 Happy now?